Home » Blogs » India Snow Leopard & Himalayan Animals Surviving Above 10K Feet

 They can withstand the harshest winter conditions at high altitudes and ensure their safe survival due to their unique build and body characteristics.

-Yaks: The Famous High-Altitude Livestock
+Yaks: Famous High-Altitude Livestock

 Yaks are another example of thriving animal survival in the high-altitude regions of the Himalayan mountains.
 While many other cattle species face difficulties in high altitude survival, Yaks thrive perfectly as they do not experience any kind of hypoxia.
 They have larger lungs and hearts compared to other Himalayan cattle species surviving at lower altitudes.